Ajay Kochhar: Flag rank

-On promotion to Flag rank, Kochhar took over as the Assistant Controller Carrier Project (ACCP) at Naval headquarters.
-He then served as the Assistant Controller Warship Production & Acquisition (ACWP&A).
-As the ACCP, he managed the construction of the indigenous aircraft carrier.
-In his role as ACWP&A, he oversaw all aspects related to construction and acquisition of warships for the Navy both from Indian as well as foreign shipyards.
+On elevation to Flag rank in 2018, Kochhar assumed the charge of Assistant Controller Carrier Project (ACCP) and as Assistant Controller of Warship Production and Acquisition (ACWP&A) at Naval headquarters, New Delhi.
+As the ACCP, he oversaw the construction of the indigenous aircraft carrier.
+On 24 February 2021, he took over as the Flag Officer Commanding Western Fleet succeeding Rear Admiral Krishna Swaminathan.
+After a short stint, he relinquished the command Western Fleet on 27 December 2021 and was appointed Project Director (Operations and Training) of the Advanced Technology Vessel Project (ATVP).

-Kochhar took over as the Flag Officer Commanding Western Fleet on 24 February 2021 from Rear Admiral Krishna Swaminathan.
-He was in command of the Western Fleet till 27 December 2021.
-He handed over command to Rear Admiral Sameer Saxena and was appointed Project Director (Operations and Training) of the Advanced Technology Vessel Project (ATVP).
-For his command of the Western fleet, he was awarded the Ati Vishisht Seva Medal on 26 January 2022.
+After promotion to the rank of Vice Admiral, on 1 April 2022, Kochhar took over as the Commandant of the National Defence Academy succeeding Air Marshal Sanjeev Kapoor.After a two-year stint, he assumed the appointment of Chief of Staff, Western Naval Command on 25 May 2024 succeeding Vice Admiral Sanjay Bhalla.

-After a short stint at ATVP HQ, Kochhar was promoted to rank of Vice Admiral and appointed Commandant of the National Defence Academy.
-On 1 April 2022, he took over from Air Marshal Sanjeev Kapoor.
-After a two-year stint, he assumed the charge as the Chief of Staff, Western Naval Command on 25 May 2024 succeeding Vice Admiral Sanjay Bhalla.
-On 1 October 2025, he took over as the Commander-in-Chief, Andaman and Nicobar Command from Lieutenant General Dinesh Singh Rana who moved as Commander-in-Chief, Strategic Forces Command.
+On 1 October 2025, Kochhar took over as the Commander-in-Chief, Andaman and Nicobar Command succeeding Lieutenant General Dinesh Singh Rana who moved as Commander-in-Chief, Strategic Forces Command.
+He relinquished the appointment of CINCAN on 25 May 2026.
+After a short stint, on 29 May 2026, he took over as the 48th Vice Chief of the Naval Staff succeeding Vice Admiral Sanjay Vatsayan who moved to Western Naval Command as its FOCinC.